axioned/handbook/src/content/docs/Playbook/wow.md

 (Source: [shankmanhonig.com](http://shankmanhonig.com/))
 :::

-## How do you know if you are WOWing your Clients?
+### How do you know if you are WOWing your Clients?
-Avoid assuming or overestimating; while 80% of teams believe they provide superior service, only 8% of customers agree.
+- **Avoid assuming or overestimating**; while 80% of teams believe they provide superior service, only 8% of customers agree.
 This indicates a significant disconnect.
+Source: [shankmanhonig.com](http://shankmanhonig.com/).
-Source: [shankmanhonig.com](http://shankmanhonig.com/) Regularly introspect (individually and as a team) and seek timely feedback to gauge client satisfaction and areas for improvement.
+- Regularly introspect (individually and as a team) and seek timely feedback to gauge client satisfaction and areas for improvement.

-### Seeking feedback
+- Use Axioned’s WOW Client Feedback Form, along with the related templates and workflow, with a critical eye and clear intent.

+### When asking for Client feedback:
 - **Ask with intent and curiousity**
 - Frame questions that guide the client to provide insightful feedback.
-For example:
-    - Instead of asking, "Are you satisfied with our service?" ask, "How can we improve our service to better meet your needs?"
-    - Instead of, "Did you like the recent update?" ask, "What features of the recent update are most beneficial to you, and which ones could be improved?"
+For example: Instead of asking, "Are you satisfied with our service?" ask, "How can we improve our service to better meet your needs?".
+Instead of, "Did you like the recent update?" ask, "What features of the recent update do you feel worked best?
+What features do you feel need consistent improvement?"
 - **Informal feedback**
 - Gather feedback during daily or weekly calls.
 Sometimes this is verbal, sometimes non-verbal.
-Make sure your request is sincere, showing a true desire to understand and act on their feedback.
+Make sure your request is sincere; showing a true desire to understand and act on their feedback.
-- **Consider the setting**
+- **Create the appropriate setting for feedback**
 - Choose the a smaller and focused audience for feedback discussions to avoid putting the client on the spot or making the client uncomfortable.
-- **Seek Support**
+- **Seek support**
-  - If unsure, ask teammates or seniors for guidance on how to approach feedback.
+- If unsure, ask teammates or seniors for guidance on how to approach - or action - feedback.

-> “The single biggest problem in communication is the illusion that it has taken place” <br>
+> *“The single biggest problem in communication is the illusion that it has taken place.”* <br>
 > — George Bernard Shaw

-## Further Best Practices
+## Further (potentially repetitive!)
+Best Practices

-### Design and Deliver
+**Design and Deliver**
 Create a site/app/product that aligns with the client's 5Ws+1H:
 - **What**: Understand what features and functionalities the client desires.
 - **Why**: Know the purpose and goals behind their requests.